kovidgoyal/calibre/manual/faq.rst

 to your device to open with whatever e-book reading software you have on your Android device.

-Calibre Companion and many reading apps support browsing the calibre library directly.
-For example, in Aldiko, click My Catalogs, then + to add a catalog, then give the catalog a title such as "calibre" and provide the URL listed above.
-You can now browse the calibre library and download directly into the reading software.
+Many reading apps support browsing the calibre library directly via its `OPDS <httpd://opds.io/>`__ support.
+In such apps you can go to the online catalog screen and add the IP address of the calibre server to browse and download books from your calibre library within the app.

 Can I access my calibre books using the web browser in my Kindle or other reading device?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~